Blood Grouping and Red Cell Antibody Testing in Pregnancy (GTG 2014, bsh 2025)

 But many others have been reported

-In the absence of a history of HDN, the risk is much lower than for D, c or Kell
+The risk of significant HDFN is much lower than for D, c or Kell

 A titre of >32 would suggest increased risk of HDN